Follow the Flow: On Information Flow Across Textual Tokens in Text-to-Image Models: Methodology

-Our goal in this paper is to evaluate the effect of information flow between textual token representations, which later condition the diffusion process.
-We are interested in analyzing how information is distributed across tokens within a lexical item (e.g., do all the tokens in ``San Francisco's Golden Gate Bridge'' represent that item, or is the information more diffusely spread?).
-To do so, we must be able to interpret the information encoded in individual tokens.
-We are also interested in measuring how different lexical items influence one another.
-To this end, we seek to isolate a subset of tokens and evaluate their joint representation.
-For these purposes, we adjust \textit{text intervention in diffusion models} \citep{toker2025paddingtonemechanisticanalysis}, allowing us to generate images from arbitrary subsets of tokens within the encoded user prompt.
+We introduce a method for causal intervention by generating images from arbitrary subsets of token representations while masking the others.\footnote{While tokens interact throughout encoding, their final representations can be examined in isolation.
+This allows us to visualize how each token---following the encoding step---contributes to the diffusion process.} We use it to analyze two phenomena: (1) how information is distributed across tokens within a single lexical item (\secref{Intra-concepts}), and (2) how different lexical items influence one another (\secref{inter_item}).

-Given a prompt with \(N\) tokens, \(t_1, t_2, \ldots, t_N \), our goal is to isolate and interpret the information encoded by a subset of these tokens.
-Let \( S \subset \{1, \ldots, N\} \) be the index set of selected tokens, where \( 1 \leq |S| \leq N \).
-We begin by encoding the full prompt using the text encoder \( E \), yielding the final hidden states \( e_1, \ldots, e_N \).
+Our method builds on the framework proposed by~\citet{toker2025paddingtonemechanisticanalysis}.
+Given a prompt with \(N\) tokens \(t_1, t_2, \ldots, t_N \), our goal is to isolate and interpret the information encoded by a subset of these tokens.
+Let \( S \subset \{1, \ldots, N\} \) be the indeces of a given subset, where \( 0 < |S| < N \).
+We begin by encoding the full prompt using the text encoder \( E \), yielding the final hidden states \( h_1, \ldots, h_N \).
 Separately, we encode a sequence consisting entirely of pad tokens to obtain pad embeddings \( p_1, \ldots, p_N \).
 We then construct a \textit{patched prompt} by replacing all hidden states outside \( S \) with the corresponding pad embeddings:

 The patched sequence \( \tilde{t}_1, \ldots, \tilde{t}_N \) is then used to guide the diffusion model.
-Generating an image from this patched representation allows us to visualize and isolate the individual contributions of the selected tokens as interpreted by the diffusion model.
-To evaluate the information in the generated images, we use a vision-language model (VLM): For the~\inter~experiments, we assess whether the generated image represents the full lexical item, while for the~\intra~experiments, we measure whether information from other lexical items is present in the generated image.
-See \cref{fig:framework_in} for an illustration of the method applied to interpret individual subtoken representations.
+Generating an image from this patched representation allows us to isolate the individual contributions of the selected tokens as interpreted by the diffusion model.
+To evaluate the information in the generated images, we use a vision-language model (VLM).
+See~\cref{fig:framework_in} for an illustration of our method.
+Below we describe our experimental setup, followed by the two phenomena we analyze using our method.

-\subsection{Experimental setup}
+\section{Experimental Setup}